REAL COST OF SEWERS

 Village Board “appalled” by taxpayers comments

-After our village board publicly expressed how “appalled” they were with the onslaught of residents speaking out at recent board meetings, regarding poor financial decisions, David Mekarski is allegedly aggressively attempting to enact a 3 minute time limit on public comments at board meetings.
+After our village board publicly expressed how “appalled” they were with the onslaught of residents speaking out at recent board meetings, regarding poor financial decisions, David Mekarski has worked with the village attorney to draft a time limit on public comments at board meetings.
+The board vote was as follows:

-Village to initiate annual vehicle stickers at $50.00 per vehicle
+Village Board to initiate annual vehicle stickers at $50 per vehicle

-Despite jacking up our municipal property tax rate 431%, unprecedented sewer rates, unprecedented utility taxes, unprecedented telecommunication taxes, and many other new sources of revenue (i.e. water tower advertising, cell towers, new metra parking lot, citations, and a new Walmart on the horizon) has our irresponsible village board dug our once proud village into a hole we may never get out of ?
+Despite jacking up our municipal property tax rate 431% since 2005, unprecedented sewer rates, unprecedented utility taxes, unprecedented telecommunication taxes, and many other new sources of revenue (i.e. water tower advertising, cell towers, new metra parking lot, citations, and a new Walmart supposedly on the horizon) has our irresponsible village board dug our once proud village into a hole we may never get out of ?
 And once again they want even more money from the residents to bail them out.

 You may personally thank our village board along with Flossmoor resident & Vero Beach reject David Mekarski.